A bald man sat at a little island in the front entrance. “Hello!” he said.

 Perhaps this was a good thing, for it allowed my brain to regroup and shake off most of the food coma.
 While I turned the pages of the magazine, my brain finally began thinking in the annoying way that it usually does.
 I realized that the front desk man wasn’t just friendly, but also super-super gay.
 I then began wondering if I had ever met a gay guy that wasn’t friendly, and I realized that I hadn’t.
+Maybe the ones that were unfriendly were not comfortable about coming out as gay?
+It can be difficult for some people because of the opinions of their loved ones on being gay.
 Then I assured myself that somewhere out there, there unquestionably had to be at least one homosexual man who was unkind.
 And then I thought about the gay guys in American Horror Story who were evil, and it made me feel a little bit better that there were at least fictional gay people who were mean.
 Then I thought about the fact that this man was bald, yet manning the front desk of the place where I was going to get my haircut, and I found that to be an interesting thing to note.
 And then I thought about how I was a judgmental asshole because the first thing I noticed was the fact that he was gay, and as a writer, the first thing I should have noticed was the ironic fact that he was bald.
 But then I remembered that my first judgment of him was that he was nice, and I didn’t feel bad anymore, and everything was okay.

 And then I took a deep breath and shook my head, wishing that I had the last five minutes of my life back.